Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Simpson's and Stein's Paradox: A MetaLP Perspective

 \subsection{Simpson's Paradox}

-Table \ref{tab:ucb1} shows the UC Berkeley admission rates (Bickel et. al. 1975) by department and gender.
-Looking only at the university level admission rates at the bottom of this table, there appears to be a significant different in admission rates for males at 45\% and females at 30\%.
+Table \ref{tab:ucb1} shows the UC Berkeley admission data \citesec{Bickel1975} by department and gender.
+Looking only at the university level admission rates at the bottom of this table, there appears to be a significant difference in admission rates for males at 45\% and females at 30\%.
 However, the department level data \textit{does not} appear to support a strong gender bias as in the university level data.
-The real question at hand is whether \emph{there is a gender bias in university admissions?} We provide a concrete statistical solution to the question put forward by Pearl (2014) regarding the validity and applicability of traditional statistical tools in answering the real puzzle of Simpson's Paradox: ``So in what sense do B-K plots, or ellipsoids, or vectors display, or regressions etc. contribute to the puzzle?
+The real question at hand is whether \emph{there is a gender bias in university admissions?} We provide a concrete statistical solution to the question put forward by \citesec{Pearl2014} regarding the validity and applicability of traditional statistical tools in answering the real puzzle of Simpson's Paradox: ``So in what sense do B-K plots, or ellipsoids, or vectors display, or regressions etc. contribute to the puzzle?
 They don't.
 They can't.
 Why bring them up?
 Would anyone address the real puzzle?
 It is a puzzle that cannot be resolved in the language of traditional statistics.''

-In particular, we will demonstrate how adopting the \texttt{MetaLP} modeling and combining strategy (that properly takes the existing heterogeneity into account) can resolve issues pertaining to Simpson's paradox (Simpson 1951).
-This simple example teaches us that \textit{simply averaging} as a means of combining effect-size is \textit{not appropriate} irrespective of small or big data.
-The calculation for weights \textit{must} take into account the underlying departure from homogeneity, which is ensured in the \texttt{MetaLP} distributed inference mechanism.
-Now we explain how this paradoxical reversal can be resolved using the \texttt{MetaLP} technology.
+In particular, we will demonstrate how adopting the \texttt{MetaLP} modeling and combining strategy (that properly takes the existing heterogeneity into account) can resolve issues pertaining to Simpson's paradox \citesec{Simpson1951}.
+This simple example teaches us that \textit{simply averaging} as a means of combining effect sizes is \textit{not appropriate} regardless of the size of the data.
+The calculation for the weights \textit{must} take into account the underlying departure from homogeneity, which is ensured in the \texttt{MetaLP} distributed inference framework.
+Now we explain how this paradoxical reversal can be resolved using the \texttt{MetaLP} approach.